datalad/datalad/paper.md

 Code, data, and computing environments are at the core of scientific practice, and unobstructed access and efficient management of all those digital objects promotes scientific discovery through collaboration, reproducibility, and replicability.
 While software development and sharing are streamlined with the advance of software distributions, distributed version control systems, and social coding portals like GitHub, data have remained a “2nd-class citizen” in the contemporary scientific process, despite FAIR principles [@FAIR2016] postulating demands on public data hosting portals and the big callout for Data Science.
-Disconnected data hosting portals provide a cacophony of data access and authentication methods, data versioning is frequently ignored, and data provenance - if shared at all - is often not recoverable simply because data management is rarely considered to be an integral part of the scientific process.
+Disconnected data hosting portals provide a cacophony of data access and authentication methods, data versioning is frequently ignored, and data provenance---if shared at all---is often not recoverable simply because data management is rarely considered to be an integral part of the scientific process.
 <!-- MIH summary: inconvenient access, version/provenenance information unavailable -->
 DataLad aims to solve these issues by streamlining data consumption, publication, and updating routines, by providing simplified core interfaces for Git and git-annex operations, and by providing additional features for reproducible science such as command execution provenance capturing and making re-execution possible.
 Since it is interoperable with a large variety of scientific and commercial hosting services and available for all operating systems, DataLad can be integrated into established systems with minimal adjustments.

 ## Why Git and git-annex

-Git is an excellent <!-- citation needed -->distributed content management system geared towards managing and collaborating on text files <!-- citation needed, does not match self-description -->, but it is not designed to handle large (e.g., over a gigabyte) or binary files efficiently [see e.g. @opensource:git-binary].
+Git is an excellent <!-- citation needed -->distributed content management system geared towards managing and collaborating on text files <!-- citation needed, does not match self-description -->, but it is not designed to handle large (e.g., over a gigabyte) or binary files efficiently [see, e.g., @opensource:git-binary].
 <!-- YOH: I do not think we need citation to support ever statement, especially for which there would be no scholary articly "deeply investigating" it.
 Added a citation to some first hit on google -->
 Moreover, any data committed to Git becomes available to all clones of that repository.
 This makes it hard or impossible to provide distributed storage of managed data <!-- why? individual tailoring is hard, but distribution not, what is special about scientific data in this regard?
 YOH: "distributed storage" != "distribution".
 Removed "scientic data" preamble and otherwise I think this statement is ok otherwise--> or to stop providing some individual files, such as accidentally stored personal data or data from participants that withdrew from a study.
 Git-annex takes advantage of Git's ability to efficiently manage textual information to overcome Git's limitation in managing individual file content that is either large or sensitive.
-File content managed by git-annex is placed into an annex, and in its place, git-annex commits a link (a symbolic link or a git link) pointing to the content of the file.
+File content managed by git-annex is placed into an annex, and in its place, git-annex commits a link (a symbolic link or a git link) <!-- km: think "or a git link" might be too into the weeds; drop (...) entirely? --> pointing to the content of the file.
 The content representation is based on a checksum of the file's content.
-As such, while only a light-weight link is directly committed into Git, this committed information contains the content identity of annexed files.
+As such, while only a lightweight link is directly committed into Git, this committed information contains the content identity of annexed files.
-Git-annex then manages content availability information in any local repository, other Git remotes, or external resources, e.g. web urls.
+Git-annex then manages content availability information in any local repository, other Git remotes, or external resources such as web urls.
 Having that information, git-annex takes care of all transport logistics to exchange content upon user request.
-Such simple approach allows git-annex to manage and version control virtually arbitrarily large files, and "link" files in a Git repository to vast data resources available online.
+This simple approach allows git-annex to manage and version control virtually arbitrarily large files, and "link" files in a Git repository to vast data resources available online.
 <!-- BEN thinks we need to make explicit the idea, that by means of how annex
 works, the content and access control to it is separated from the version control (and metadata).
 ATM this follows implicitly but may be much less obvious